Deploy to Google Cloud App Engine with GitHub Actions

 The question is how to authenticate from GitHub action to GCP.
 There are two ways 1) storing a long-lived JSON service account key in GitHub secrets or 2) Workload Identity Federation.
 I managed the first option in a few minutes but as I have to export a key and store it in GitHub this didn’t feel right.
 So I went for option two.

-Luckily there is a blog post that explains the process in detail and I just had to adapt it.
+Luckily, there is documentation on GitHub that explains the process in detail, and I just had to adapt it.

 Here’s a picture of how workflow identity federation works: